 I am an Assistant Professor in the Computer Engineering department at San José State University.
 In 2016, I received my Ph.D. in computer science from the University of Minnesota.
 My advisor was George Karypis.
 In 2011, I received my M.S. in computer science from Texas State University, under the guidance of Byron J. Gao.

-My research interests fall broadly at the intersection of data mining, high performance computing, information retrieval, and machine learning.
+My research interests fall broadly at the intersection of data mining, high performance computing, information retrieval, machine learning, and bioinformatics.
 Much of my work has been focused on scalable and efficient methods for analyzing sparse data.
 I have developed serial and parallel methods for identifying near neighbors, methods for characterizing how user behavior changes over time, and methods for personalized and collaborative presentation of Web search results.
 Future research directions of interest include:

 - Knowledge discovery from Sparse Big Data.

 - Scalable quantitative methods for Data Mining and Bioinformatics.

 - Deep Learning analysis of dynamic information networks.